httpwg/wg-materials/interim.md

 Began with discussion about stablization of the drafts.
 Need to set expectations that things can still change.

 Discussion of SPDYv4 and migrating features into HTTP 2.0 drafts.

-Martin made the comment that the base could be used to experiment.

-Unless you're changing formats.
+Martin made the comment that the base could be used to experiment, unless you're changing frame formats.

 Word alignment and sizes need to be adjusted.

 Uniform length between control and data frames.

 Roberto pointed out that you don't get word alignment with adding type.

 ### Proposed reorganised header